jojosaladd/joannablumstudio/_pages/about.md

 <p><strong>Q) How did you learn pattern making, crafting, and sewing?</strong></p>
 <p>I went to FIDM (Fashion Institute of Design & Merchandising) and earned a degree in Fashion Design.
 I acquired pattern making and sewing skills during my time there, and I supplemented my learning by watching lots of YouTube videos and exploring other sewing blogs.</p>
 <p><strong>Q) Where do you draw inspiration for your fashion designs?</strong></p>
 <p>I find inspiration everywhere!
-Online, I rely heavily on platforms like Pinterest and Google.
+Online, I rely heavily on platforms like Pinterest, Instagram, TikTokm many more.
 Offline, inspiration strikes during various experiences, whether it's shopping or visiting museums.</p>
 <p><strong>Q) What are you currently studying?
 Don't you already have a degree from FIDM?</strong></p>
 <p>I'm currently pursuing a degree in Computer Science and Business Administration at USC (University of Southern California).
 My motivation stems from my passion for the digital fashion world and entrepreneurship.
 I'm nearing completion of my degree and am set to graduate in May 2024.</p>
 <p><strong>Q) Do you have plans to conduct in-person sewing/crafting classes in Los Angeles?</strong></p>